rgolstani/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 subject| Identifies the subject used for collecting the measures measure| one of the tBodyGyro|tGravityAccMag|etc...
-See comments above. mean| this is the average of the means std| this the acctually the average of the original std's
+See comments above. mean| this is the average of the means std| this the actually the average of the original std's